-As no-contract prepaid cell phones have begun to rise in popularity, the major carriers have started to offer no-contract options to consumers.
+As no-contract cell phone plans have risen in popularity, the major carriers have started offering no-contract options to consumers.
 GoPhone is AT&T's prepaid cell phone brand.
 It offers a variety of monthly, daily and pay-as-you-go plans that are split into two categories: smartphone plans and feature phone plans.
-While the smartphone options run on AT&T's 4G network, those prepaid cell phone plans tend to be slightly more expensive than the competition and are not the best because they are limited by the lack of roaming service.
+While the smartphone options run on AT&T's excellent 4G LTE network, they tend to be slightly more expensive than the competition and suffer from a lack of roaming service.

-If you're only looking for feature phones, GoPhone's plans are much more flexible.
-The top-tier $50 option comes with unlimited everything – talk, text and data – while the cheaper monthly plans still offer decent prices, considering how few data features these phones tend to use.
-You have the option to pay $2 a day for unlimited talk and text and a 1-cent-per-5KB data rate, if you use your phone sparingly and only want to be charged for the days you need it.
+If you're only looking for a prepaid feature phone, GoPhone's plans are much more flexible.
+Along with monthly choices, you have the option to pay $2 a day for unlimited talk and text and a 1-cent-per-5KB data rate.
 You can even pay per use through the service, spending a mere 10 cents a minute, 20 cents a text and 1 cent per 5KB of data.
 Just take care to watch your data usage on either plan; 1 cent per 5KB might seem low, but it adds up to $2 megabytes.
 That's $2,000 a gigabyte.
 No feature phone will ever use that much data, but it puts usage rates into perspective.

-All the major features you'd expect from a modern prepaid cell phone provider are here, from long-distance calling and voicemail service to call waiting and three-way calls.
-You'll just need to be sure to stay within AT&T's coverage map to make use of those features, since GoPhone doesn't offer roaming outside its network.
+All of the major features you'd expect from a modern prepaid provider are here, including long-distance calling, voicemail service, call waiting and three-way calls.
+Just be sure to stay within AT&T's coverage map to make use of those features, since GoPhone doesn't offer any sort of roaming outside its network.
 If you leave the coverage area – which, to be fair, is quite extensive – you won't be able to hitch a temporary ride on other networks.